 #8 Williamson College of the Trades

 Williamson College of the Trades is a private men’s junior vocational college and one of our top free colleges and universities.
 It was founded by Philadelphia merchant and philanthropist Isaiah Vansant Williamson.
 The school provides students with academic, trade, technical, moral, and religious education.
-Students are qualified to become productive members of society, lead and excel in their chosen profession.
-All enrolled students can attend on full ride scholarships that cover tuition, room, board, and textbooks.
-They just have to pay for annual fees, breakage and yearbook, certain equipment and books that they keep for personal use, and other personal items.
+Students are qualified to become productive members of society and lead and excel in their chosen professions.
+All enrolled students can attend on full-ride scholarships that cover tuition, room, board, and textbooks.
+They have to pay for annual fees, breakage and yearbook, certain equipment and books that they keep for personal use, and other personal items.

 #7 Maricopa County Community College

 Maricopa Community Colleges are located across 10 campuses.
-Here, they offer nationally recognized tuition free programs to help students achieve their academic and professional goals.
+Here, they offer nationally recognized tuition-free programs to help students achieve their academic and professional goals.
 They learn in an educational environment that’s rich with civic engagement.
-The college offers generous financial aid in the form of tuition waivers for eligible applicants.
+The college offers generous financial aid through tuition waivers for eligible applicants.
 Eligibility is set upon specific conditions and requirements for recipients.
 Tuition waiver categories include: